ShubeeOro/nginx-2420/README.md

 # Should return /etc/nginx/sites-available
 ```
-Now create a new .conf file called "nginx-2420.conf" to create our server block.
+Now create a new .conf file called ```nginx-2420.conf``` to create our server block in a different file.
 ```
 vim nginx-2420.conf
 ```